Key takeaways

 Press the dose button until 0 mg lines up with the dose pointer.

-With the button still pressed and the needle still inserted, count for six seconds to allow a full dose of Ozempic.
+With the button still pressed and the needle still inserted, count for six seconds to allow a full dose of Ozempic to inject.

 Keeping your thumb on the dose button, remove the needle from your skin.